-This period of movement means a lot of organization and stress for you, and for us at Ricova, many challenges related to volume and dangers caused by objects that should not end up in the recycling bin.
+This period of movement is synonymous of a lot of organization and stress for you, and for us at Ricova, many challenges related to volume and dangers caused by objects that should not end up in the recycling bin.

 With July 1 just around the corner, here are some simple reminders to help you make the right choices.
 Don’t forget to check out Recyc-Québec’s “Ça va où?” app, when you sort out your possessions!

 First of all, if your items and devices are in good condition, always reuse them before recycling them.
 You can sell them on specialized sites or donate them to associations.
-They collect, reuse and give new value to your old items.
-Their actions aim at awareness-raising and re-employment education.
+The latter collect, reuse and value the given effects.
+They implement a daily and lasting action of awareness-raising and re-employment education.

 · Furniture, decoration, tableware: good candidates for the ecocentre

 Your furniture is too damaged, your stacked clothes are too old-fashioned?
 Your dishes are chipped?
 The ecocentre is generally a good choice, as you can deposit several materials in one go.